WebDev175/nodejs-express-eta-mysql-template/README.md

 ### The Database

--   [MySQL](https://www.mysql.com/products/community/) is an open-source relational database.
+-   [MySQL Community](https://www.mysql.com/products/community/) is an open-source relational database.
 -   This project uses `mysql2/promise` for easy async database access with Node.js/Express.

 ---